 As the economic center of Sweden, Stockholm accounts for 29 percent of the country’s exports and 42.5 percent of its imports.
 This high level of trade makes Stockholm a center for national and international logistics and distribution.

 The extensive ports of Stockholm handle 11 million passengers and 8 million metric tons of goods each year.
 The Arlanda Airport, which saw 23 million passengers in 2015, is one of Europe’s busiest.
 A network of rail, motorway and shipping lanes makes Stockholm an important node for logistics and distribution.

 The Stockholm area is in the midst of a large and extensive archipelago.
 The combination of geography and planning restrictions function as obstacles to construction and development of industrial properties and warehouses.
 As a result, vacancy rates for logistics property are at record lows.

-Prologis operates industrial properties and warehouses in the Stockholm area.
+Prologis has available warehouses in Stockholm and operates industrial properties throughout the Stockholm area.